-The only two-place connectives that are expressively adequate by themselves are ' $\uparrow$ ' and ' $\downarrow$ '.
+The only two-place connectives that are functionally complete by themselves are ' \uparrow ' and ' \downarrow '.

 This is of course harder to prove than for the primitive connectives.
 For instance, the "exclusive or" connective does not have a T in the first line of its characteristic truth table, and so the method used above no longer suffices to show that it cannot express all truth tables.
-It is also harder to show that, e.g., ' $\leftrightarrow$ ' and ' $\neg$ ' together are not expressively adequate.
+It is also harder to show that, e.g., ' \leftrightarrow ' and ' \neg ' together are not functionally complete.